Sleep Training Programme

 Supporting parents to teach their baby to sleep through the night.

-I use age appropriate gentle sleep training methods and provide a comprehensive and personalised Sleep Plan with a 2 week support package to sleep train your baby or toddler.
+I use age appropriate gentle sleep training methods and provide a comprehensive and personalised Sleep Plan within a 4 week support package to sleep train your baby or toddler.

 From the convenience of your home remotely through email and phone.